tubiz/woo-paystack/readme.txt

 == Changelog ==

+= 3.1.0, January 10, 2017 =
+* 	New: Add support for USD and GBP currency.
+Note this has to be enabled by Paystack for your account before it can be used on your site.

 = 3.0.0, November 11, 2016 =
 * 	New: Add support for recurring payment using [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) plugin.